The Benefits of Prenatal Vitamins & Everything You Need to Know

 Adequate iron supply in the body helps prevent anemia during and after pregnancy, puerperal sepsis, low birth weight, and preterm birth.
 However, the iron consumed from food might not be enough to cater to the needs of both the mother and the developing baby.
 Iron supplementation helps increase hemoglobin concentration.

 Folic acid is crucial in promoting the development of the brain and spinal cord of the baby.
-The deficiency of folic acid is linked to neural tube defects and other birth defects.
+The deficiency of folic acid has been linked to neural tube defects and other birth defects.

 Calcium supplementation is recommended for pregnant women to reduce the risk of pre-eclampsia.
 Pre-eclampsia is a condition that is characterized by high blood pressure and other organ damage in pregnant women.